jcarver989/suave-viz/README.md

 That's it.
 You now have the `suave` command on your path

 ## Basic Usage
-All the examples below use data found in the example-data directory.
+All the examples below use data found in the `docs/example-data` directory.
 So you should be able to run these examples yourself.

 ### Your first chart
 Assume we have a TSV file of stock data: stocks.tsv